 More likely, it’ll be the plugins that will need an update:

 Success, success, and success.
 Excellent.
-Notice that during the update process your site is dropped into maintenance mode; for those few seconds no-one can post a new comment.
-Usually it’s so fast, however, that you’ll never have someone notice the temporary lock.
+Notice that during the update process, your site is dropped into maintenance mode; for those few seconds no-one can post a new comment.
+Usually, it’s so fast that you’ll never have anyone notice the temporary lock.
 If that is an issue, update when you have the least users on your site.

 No updates pending!
 Woot!
 Well done.